Did you know that GenZ and Millennials are 99% more likely to choose a restaurant based on social media and reviews?

 It's a refreshing change to see the food put front and centre like this, and it's definitely one of the things that has allowed independents to get a leg up on the chains on Instagram.”

-Although you don’t need to overhaul your entire decor, you’ll need to factor the need for strong visuals into your restaurant’s social media strategy.
-Especially, if you’re looking to drive more foot traffic to your eatery - purely because your followers are more likely to come and visit if you’ve got delicious food to offer.
+Although you don't need to overhaul your entire decor, you'll need to factor the need for strong, branded visuals into your restaurant's social media strategy.
+Pairing high-quality images and videos with something unique for your brand will help you stand out and attract new visitors!